variantstudios/wisdomwaysacupuncture.com/_posts/2010-02-06-what-you-should-eat-this-week-may-surprise-you.md

 layout: post
 ---

-###### (update: this is an old post from before I went paleo, so I now would make changes accordingly.
+(update: this is an old post from before I went paleo, so I now would make changes accordingly.
 But I kept this post up because the message still applies!)
-{: .align-to-center}
+{: .pink_message}

-&nbsp;

 Today, as I sit and write looking out my still-winter window and think about what I’ve learned this week, I notice the leafless trees and unmelted snow on the ground.